marco-buratto/open-securekos/README.rst

 What is
 ^^^^^^^

 **Resilient Linux** is an operating system based on Debian GNU/Linux which features a liveng partitioning scheme, https://liveng.readthedocs.io, originally thought for live operating systems.
 Resilient Linux however can be installed to the hard drive as well as being used as a live system.

-The liveng compliancy allows complete system and kernel update with a readonly system partition.
-This allows building next-generation live operating systems and "indestructible" installations.
+The liveng compliancy allows complete system and kernel updates with a readonly system partition.
+This allows building next-generation live operating systems and "indestructible" hard drive installed systems.

+Resilient Linux differs from the LumIT Labs's liveng definition in the way the readonly second system partition is rewritten: a hook is called at every initramfs update and not only within a kernel package's postinst.
+This allows using the standard Debian kernel packages and it's more robust.
+Behaviour is accomplished by forking the live-tool package.

 How to build the initial ISO image